I freelance because I’m Black.

 I’m quite sure it’s because she was comfortable.
 She might not have been a good worker, or an average worker, or even a bad worker…but she made the White female managers feel smart.
 She made them feel sophisticated and educated while they corrected her grammar and accent…like good mothers and lucky wives when she came to them for advice on domestic life, and childbirth, and dealing with her husband.
 She was more than willing to do so to stay “safe”.

-People talk of Black people having to work hard to achieve twice as much…and they talk of how we are expected to play our role in society as comforters of Whiteness.
+People talk about us having to work twice as hard to achieve half as much…and they talk of how we are expected to play our role in society as comforters of Whiteness.
 I hear much less talk of the cost of that balancing act.
 I think it’s higher than we imagine.